 Funding is not provided for students registered in directed research courses, for graduate research assistants, or for projects in which undergraduate researchers will be supervised exclusively by graduate students.

 - Students will be paid in the form of research stipends, which are regarded as merit-based financial aid.
 The standard stipend for an academic semester is $1,500, assuming an average of eight to ten hours of student research per week.
 The standard summer stipend is $3,000, assuming an average of at least twenty hours of student research per week for at least eight weeks.
-Awards per proposal are limited to a maximum of $10,000 (limited to $3000 per student per academic year).
+Awards per proposal are limited to a maximum of $6,000 (limited to $3000 per student per academic year).
 Please note that students hired as undergraduate researchers in this program cannot simultaneously receive additional funding from the USC Provost’s Research Fellowship, Student Opportunities for Academic Research program (SOAR), or Summer Undergraduate Research Fund (SURF).

 - In addition to students’ individual involvement in research activities, projects should generally include some regular integrative or group activity.
 Examples of such activities are research seminars, colloquia, and participation in regional or national conferences.
 As part of their research experience, students are expected to receive training in ethical issues (e.g., human subjects training where appropriate) and in relevant forms of information retrieval and scholarly communication.

 - Each undergraduate research project should culminate with an appropriate report of the completed work (for example, a formal research paper, poster presentation, or similar demonstration of scholarly or creative accomplishments).
-All examples of student work should be submitted to the Office of Undergraduate Education before the end of the Spring 2023 semester.
+All examples of student work should be submitted to the Office of Academic Programs before the end of the Spring 2024 semester.
 Failure to submit a research report will result in ineligibility for future funding.